 If You Have Been Accused of a Crime, Consult with an Experienced Killeen Criminal Lawyer Today

 A criminal conviction can reverberate into your future in profoundly negative ways, and your future is far too important to leave to chance.
-If you are facing criminal charges, attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is committed to fighting for your rights and for the most positive resolution of your case.
-Mr. Pritchard is a formidable criminal defense lawyer who is here to help, so please do not hesitate to contact or call us at (254) 220-4225 for more information today.
+If you are facing criminal charges, attorney Brett Pritchard at the Law Office of Brett H. Pritchard in Killeen, Texas, is committed to fighting for your rights and for the most positive resolution of your case.
+Mr. Pritchard is a formidable criminal defense lawyer who is here to help, so please do not hesitate to contact us online or call us at (254) 781-4222 for more information today.